 If more than one new hire starts on the same day, you can schedule time with them together to review important policies, like avoiding sexual harassment, or going over the entire employee handbook, allowing them to ask questions.
 Items that aren’t used right away, like the employee expense form, can wait and be reviewed once the employee schedules their first business trip.

 Helping Your New Hire Feel Welcome

 As mentioned, this is the more valuable part of the new employee’s orientation experience because it helps the employee feel welcome.
-They can meet their team, learn their supervisor’s priorities, and feel like part of the company.
+They can meet their team, learn their supervisor’s priorities, understand the company mission, and feel like part of the company.

 HR Tip: The best onboarding experiences are those that make a big deal about the new hire’s first day.
 They start with coffee, juice and bagels in a main area, allowing all employees to welcome the new hire.
 They decorate the office, put up signs “we’re glad you’re here,” and even leave little welcome gifts.
 Day one on the job is when the new, and often nervous, new hire needs to know you’re glad they’re there.